omarvalle/agentx/README.md

 3. Starts a simple HTTP server to serve the website
 4. If Q CLI fails to create files directly, the system extracts HTML from Q's output or creates a minimal template

+For AWS deployment, the system:
+1. Creates a Terraform configuration based on your requirements
+2. Provisions AWS resources (S3, CloudFront, IAM)
+3. Uploads your website content to S3
+4. Invalidates the CloudFront cache
+5. Provides you with a direct link to access your website

 ## Real-Time Feedback

-AgentX now provides real-time output streaming during website and app building:
+AgentX provides real-time output streaming during website and app building:
 - You can see Amazon Q CLI's progress directly in your terminal
 - The system shows clear status messages about each step being performed
 - File creation and permission status is displayed as it happens